Harishneelam/MathematicalStatisticsProject1/README.md

 # MathematicalStatisticsProject1

-- This Project consists of visualizing preferential attachment model and a dataset in R.
+- This Project is about visualizing preferential attachment model and analysing a dataset in R.